 Director of the Museo Nacional de Arte (MUNAL)

-Recognizing this universal Venezuelan is today a task that forces Mexicans to pay tribute, as one of the great artists who coined multiple sources of inspiration.
-Of this undoubted fact, it accounts for the variety of records reached in the pieces chosen for this exhibition.
-For the painter, the search for the ancestral is an eternal present, a fundamental source that nourishes his work.
+Recognizing this universal Venezuelan is nowadays a task that forces Mexicans to pay tribute to him as one of the great artists who coined multiple sources of inspiration.
+This undoubted fact accounts for the variety of records reached in the pieces chosen for this exhibition.
+For the painter, the search of the ancestral is an eternal present, a fundamental source that nourishes his work.

-In 1952 he won the National Prize for Plastic Arts, with the work La gran bruja, he challenged the structures of Venezuela, his country, and exerted an intellectual and artistic impact, which caused him to be given a central place in the national plastic.
-Facial and textile designs of the Wayuu culture, characterized by subtle geometric structures, impact his work.
+In 1952 he won the National Prize for Plastic Arts, with his work La Gran Bruja, he challenged the structure of Venezuela, his country, and exerted an intellectual and artistic impact, which earned him a central role in the national plastic. facial and textile designs of the Wayuu culture, characterized by subtle geometric structures which influeced his work.
 This interest was typical of a generation and a continent that was meeting its cultural and spiritual essence.

 Oswaldo Vigas.
 Poetics of Abstraction, gives a synthesis of 50 years of uninterrupted creation.
-The records run from the years 1950 to 2009.
-The aesthetic construction of Oswaldo Vigas will surely dazzle with the overwhelming honesty that reflects each of the 18 paintings and three sculptures, which for the first time we can appreciate in Mexico.
+The records run from the 1950s to 2009.
+The aesthetic construction of Oswaldo Vigas will surely be dazzling because of the overwhelming honesty reflected on each of the 18 paintings and three sculptures in the exhibit, which we will appreciate in Mexico for the first time.